verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Itne toh mere mein faayde bhi nahi hai jitna log utha lete hai.
 - [ ] Until the Lion learns to write, every story will glorify the hunter.
 - [ ] Teenage boys suddenly understood what hormones were
+- [ ] She was a girl next door if your neighborhood was located in a fantasy place where dragons wore leather jackets.